When I moved to Boston two years ago, it was a really hard transition.

 Embarrassingly enough, it felt good to not be the one out of place for once.

 What made it even better was the instructor Melissa.
-She didn’t just stay in the front of the class.
+She didn’t just stay at the front of the class.
 She was continuously walking around to give loud and positive messages of encouragement.

 I was hooked!